 The Fed is meeting Tuesday and Wednesday amid growing speculation that policymakers could soon scale back $85 billion a month in bond purchases.
 The bond buys are intended to lower long-term interest rates and encourage more borrowing, investing and spending.

 If inflation were to fall too low, the Fed might be inclined to avoid pulling back on its stimulus.
-But economists said the small gain in prices last month isn't low enough to alarm Fed policymakers.

 Tuesday's report "won't prevent the Fed from beginning to reduce its monthly asset purchases, probably beginning in September," said Paul Ashworth, an economist at Capital Economics.